-Promotion, Prevention, and Preparedness for Alaskans with Disabilities: Alaska’s Health and Disability Program
+Promotion, Prevention, and Preparedness for Alaskans with Disabilities: the Alaska Health and Disability Program

 About the Program

-The State of Alaska’s Health and Disability Program aims to improve health outcomes for Alaskans experiencing disability, which currently includes about 23% of the state’s population (Behavioral Risk Factor Surveillance System, 2010).
+The Alaska Health and Disability Program aims to improve health outcomes for Alaskans with disabilities, which currently includes about 23% of the state’s population (Centers for Disease Control and Prevention, 2012).

 Alaskans with disabilities experience significant disparities in nearly every core health indicator, from access to preventative care to self-reported mental health needs.
 Consider the following data:

-- 31.6 % of Alaskans 18+ experiencing a disability also are characterized as obese, as compared with 21.6% of all Alaskans†
+- 37.2 % of Alaskan adults with disabilities are characterized as obese, as compared with 23.7% of Alaskans without disabilities†

-The State of Alaska’s Health and Disability Program is supported by a grant from the CDC’s State Disability & Health Program.
+The Alaska Health and Disability Program is supported by a grant from the CDC’s State Disability & Health Program.
 We are housed within the Section of Women’s, Children’s, and Family Health and work closely with our partners in the Governor’s Council on Disabilities and Special Education.